style-it-themes/dd-wrt-inspired-themes/README.md

  ### Navigation

  * Optionally invert navigation colors

+ Default is inverted.

  ### Redesigned Inputs

  * Redesigned input styling for checkboxes, radio, dropdown and other interactable elements.

  You can optionally choose the checkbox size, however not all sizes will look or align well.
+ There seems to be some issue with sizes less than `1rem` using DD-WRT web interface, this has unknown cause, works on other website I use same custom checkboxes/radios code.

  ### Image updates